pingcap/community/special-interest-groups/sig-template/README.md

 <!--
 The Special Interest Group Template is a template for starting new special interest groups in the GitHub organizations owned by PingCAP.
 All special interest group, at minimum, must have the following files:

-* a `README.md` outlining: the module that the SIG is responsible for, and the way this SIG is organized
+* a `README.md` outlining the module that the SIG is responsible for, and the way this SIG is organized
-* a `Roles and Organization Management.md`outlining the responsibilities or institution specific to this SIG, as well as those that differ from [SIG Governance](sig-governance.md)
+* a `roles-and-organization-management.md` outlining the responsibilities or institution specific to this SIG, as well as those that differ from [SIG Governance](sig-governance.md)
 * a `member-list.md` with members of this SIG listed

 -->